-- Unrestricted Fund: This fund is used to account for all financial resources presently available for use by the Foundation. - The Friends of WCSU: This fund is used to account for contributions presently available for use at the discretion of the management of WCSU, the campus's radio station. - President's Discretionary Fund: This fund is used to account for contributions that are expendable at the discretion of the University's president.
+- The Friends of WCSU: This fund is used to account for contributions presently available for use at the discretion of the management of WCSU, the campus's radio station. - President's Discretionary Fund: This fund is used to account for contributions that are expendable at the discretion of the University's president.